Andonome/lk/vision/imagemagick.md

 # Trim images to border

-This is generally used for transparrent images.
+This is generally used for transparent images.

 ```bash
 convert -trim image.png output.png
 ```

-Make the white of an image transparrent.
+Make the white of an image transparent.

 ```bash
 convert -transparent white -fuzz 10% input.png output.png